happy-little-one/pure-editor/readme.md

 - 0 constraints, PureEditor has no contraints for data format, you can use it in any system without adaptation codes.

-this result of PureEditor is structured, fully-messaged array, you can translate it to anything you want(html, template string), this is a standard example:
+this result of PureEditor is a structured, fully-messaged array, you can translate it to anything you want(html, template string), this is a standard example:

 ```
 [